I Hate Real Estate Cold Calling!

 As in all areas of life, ideas come and go.
 Because it worked yesterday does not mean it's a good option today.
 The effectiveness of this traditional exercise went by the wayside more than fifteen years ago.

-Still, some sales managers insist that a large part of your real estate education should include spending time making these dreaded calls instead of using more effective methods to meet qualified prospects who want and need your services and are ready, even eager to do business.
+Still, some sales managers insist that a large part of your real estate training should include spending time making these dreaded calls instead of using more effective methods to meet qualified prospects who want and need your services and are ready, even eager to do business.

 When sales are down, those familiar words "get on the phone and make calls" and "you need to increase your activity" are heard from sales managers.